Getting Ready for a Court Hearing or Trial

 what their educational degrees are

 how long they have been doing their job

-Then ask specific questions about what information they have about your case.
+Then ask specific questions about the information they have about your case.

 With the other side's witnesses, the other side will question them first.
 The judge will give you a chance to "cross-examine" them (ask them your own questions).
-Never ask a question when you do not know what the answer will be.
+Never ask a question you do not know the answer to.
 The answer may hurt your case more than help you.

 You can choose not to cross-examine a witness if you think they will just repeat their direct testimony.
 It might be better to wait and contradict their testimony, either with your own testimony or with the testimony of one of your witnesses.